Major: Associate in Science

 “The science behind it was really interesting,” he said.
 “When I discovered that you could actually study this in college and train athletes with that knowledge, it was a no-brainer to me.
 I could stay around sports and never be bored with my job and learn about topics that were extremely interesting to me.”

 Franklin selected College of DuPage due to a combination of scholarships and grants, which allowed him to attend without worrying about finances.

 “No other school was going to offer me that, and COD also gave me the chance to play basketball after high school.
 Those two factors made the decision pretty easy,” he said.
 “Once I took a visit and realized it was a really nice school and learned more about the academics, my decision was set.”

 Initially, Franklin was named a Presidential Scholar.
 He later earned two awards from the College of DuPage Foundation: the Naperville Rotary Charities Scholarship and the Tom Galloway Memorial Scholarship.
 These allowed him to remain relatively debt-free during his first two years of school.

-After obtaining his Associate in Science degree, Franklin transferred to Elmhurst College and earned a bachelor’s degree in Exercise Science.
-He started a basketball training company in 2016 called Sam Franklin Basketball LLC, and so far he has 80 clients.
-He also will work with a local school district during the upcoming year.
+After obtaining his Associate in Science degree, Franklin transferred to Elmhurst University and earned a bachelor’s degree in Exercise Science.
+He started a basketball training company in 2016 called Sam Franklin Basketball LLC, and so far he has more than 150 clients.
+He is also a coach at Romeoville High School.

 Franklin would like to become a world-renowned basketball trainer and strength and conditioning coach, helping as many athletes as he can achieve their goals and maximize their potential as both athletes and people.
 He advises any students attending College of DuPage to apply for as many scholarships as possible in order to make college affordable.